Bobbie101/founder-agent/README.md

 The agent blends three frameworks:

-- **Steve Jobs** — Obsessed with simplicity.
+- **Innovative** — Obsessed with simplicity.
 If it can't be said in one sentence, it isn't ready.
 Pushes for what makes something *insanely great*.
-- **Elon Musk** — First principles thinking.
+- **Strategic** — First principles thinking.
 Strips every assumption.
 "But WHY is it done that way?"
-- **Bill Gates** — Market reality and systems.
+- **Intuitive** — Market reality and systems.
 Data-driven.
 "Your most unhappy customers are your greatest source of learning."

 ---